Pan seared New York steak with whiskey and cream.

 After a wonderful four days weekend, we are back settled in our routine and we looked forward to enjoying a homemade dinner.
 And of course, without thinking about it twice, steak was the request in our household.

 I tried a simple yet succulent sauce with our steaks.
 Whiskey and cream sauce has been around for a very long time and originally was prepared table side throughout French restaurants.
 The buttery tender steaks are the perfect combination with the zesty sauce.

-We choose New York steaks, however fillets, boneless sirloin or rib eye can be an excellent alternative cuts.
+We choose New York steaks, however fillets, or rib eye can be an excellent alternative.
 Cognac is a great substitute to the whiskey.
-As with any spirits been added to or near a hot pan and flame, caution as to easy pouring the whiskey into the skillet and keep your body to a distance.
+As with any spirits been added to or near a hot pan and flame, caution as to easy pouring the whiskey into the skillet and keep your body at a distance.

 Simple green salad to start the meal, and rosemary roasted potatoes to help with the wonderful sauce and steak.

-Pan Seared New York Steaks with Whiskey and Cream
+Pan Seared New York Steak with Whiskey and Cream

 - 8 ounces New York Steaks 8 ounces - 1 to 1 1/4 inch thick New York Steaks

 - 1 tbsp unsalted butter 1 tablespoon unsalted butter